How to Write an Annual Leave Request Letter: Examples for 2026

 Lock the dates early

-Do not make the manager guess what you want.
-State the start date, end date, and return date in the first lines so the request can be reviewed quickly.
+Do not make your manager guess what you want.
+State the start date, end date, and return date in the opening lines so your request can be reviewed quickly.

 See an example